-Jongor Ltd is a specialist in the rental of catering equipment, furniture and temporary kitchen solutions.
-We operate almost exclusively within the UK.
-Our Head Office is based in Bristol and we have a warehouse operation in Hayes, London.
-We work nationwide, at large scale events sites.
-On rare occasions and at the request of our UK clients, we operate at events sites outside of the UK.
+Jongor Hire is a specialist in the rental of catering equipment, furniture and temporary kitchen solutions.
+We operate within the UK, with our Head Office is based in Bristol and we have a warehouse operation in Hayes, London.
+We work nationwide, at large scale events sites and occassionally outside of the UK.

 The products we hire are sourced, either directly from manufacturer in the UK and Europe or through a third party distributor.
 Starting this year, we will audit our major manufacturing suppliers to ensure we fully understand their commitment to preventing modern slavery and it is our intention to continue and broaden this process to more suppliers in future years.

 The risks of modern slavery and human trafficking may not always be obvious and it is important and ongoing risk to our business.
 We are committed to acting ethically and with integrity in all of our business relationships, and to implementing and enforcing effective systems and controls to ensure slavery an human trafficking is not taking place anywhere in our business or supply chains.